A simple JIT job management framework in Python.

 The current version of Custodian also comes with two sub-packages for error handling for Vienna Ab Initio Simulation Package (VASP) and NwChem calculations.

 The version at the Python Package Index (PyPI) is always the latest stable release that will be hopefully, be relatively bug-free.
-The easiest way to install custodian on any system is to use easy_install or pip, as follows:
+Install as follows:

 pip install custodian

 Some plugins (e.g., vasp management) require additional setup (please see pymatgen’s documentation).

 The bleeding edge developmental version is at the custodian’s Github repo.
 The developmental version is likely to be more buggy, but may contain new features.
 The Github version include test files as well for complete unit testing.
 After cloning the source, you can type:

 python setup.py install

 or to install the package in developmental mode:

 python setup.py develop

 Custodian supports Python 2.7+ and 3+.
 There are no other required dependencies.
 However, if you wish to use many of the built-in error handlers and Jobs for VASP, NWChem, QChem, etc., you will likely need pymatgen to be install as well.